bakish8/Kokitzu/KokitzuApp/SMART_CONTRACT_README.md

+# Smart Contract Integration Guide

+## What is the Contract ABI?

+The ABI (Application Binary Interface) is a JSON file that describes the interface of your smart contract.
+It allows applications (like your server or frontend) to interact with the contract on the blockchain, regardless of the network (Ethereum mainnet, Sepolia, etc.).

+## Why do you need the ABI?

+- The ABI tells your app how to encode/decode function calls and events for the contract.
+- It is required for both reading from and writing to the contract using libraries like ethers.js or web3.js.

+## How to Get the ABI (for both Ethereum and Sepolia)

+1. **Compile the Contract:**
+   - In your `/contracts` directory, run:
+     ```
+     npx hardhat compile
+     ```
+2. **Locate the ABI:**
+   - After compiling, find the ABI in the generated artifact:
+     - Path: `artifacts/contracts/BinaryOptions.sol/BinaryOptions.json`
+   - The ABI is the value of the `abi` key in this JSON file.
+3. **Deploy the Contract:**
+   - Deploy to your desired network (mainnet or Sepolia):
+     ```
+     npx hardhat run scripts/deploy.js --network sepolia
+     npx hardhat run scripts/deploy.js --network mainnet
+     ```
+   - The deployment script will print the contract address.
+Save this address for your server/frontend config.
+4. **Note:**
+   - The ABI is the same for both networks if the contract code is unchanged.
+Only the contract address will differ between networks.

+## Example Usage

+- Use the ABI and the correct contract address in your server or frontend to interact with the contract on the selected network.

+---

 # 🚀 Kokitzu Binary Options Trading System

 A complete decentralized binary options trading platform built on Ethereum with React Native integration.